8 Best Pocket Pistols for Every Day Carry [2023]

 A .380 pocket pistol has about half the recoil, and the loss of power isn't a big deal for a concealed carry pistol.

-Remember, .380 ACP is still effective in self-defense up to 10-15 yards, and most gunfights are within 7 yards.
+Remember, .380 ACP is still effective in self-defense up to 10-15 yards.
+Most gunfights are within 7 yards.

 - Under $400